Mojavesoft-Group/MiniGuinea/README.md

 <img width="128" height="128" alt="17558778127483925235314353808994" src="https://github.com/user-attachments/assets/6cb72e00-cf3a-4d79-a7b6-14bc73c39ded" />

 MiniGuinea is a simple Chromium extension that:
-- Stops dozens of ad providers from serving their ads; including but not limited to Google Doubleclick, Amazon Advertising, and CoinZilla
+- Stops dozens of ad providers from serving their ads to your browser; including but not limited to Google Doubleclick, Amazon Advertising, and CoinZilla
 - Defeats several different analytics providers, most notably Google Analytics (not fully functional at the moment), Cloudflare Insights, and the United States Digital Analytics Program
 - Uses Manifest v3 (if you don't know what this means, don't worry about it)
 - Avoids interfering with the user experience as much as possible